zeospec/bangalore.python.org.in/_posts/2015-06-20-june-workshop-report.md

 ![photo2](http://photos1.meetupstatic.com/photos/event/3/9/e/7/highres_438854823.jpeg)

-Kudos to participanst for making the workshop great and thanks to Akamai Technologies for providing the space.
+Kudos to participants for making the workshop great and thanks to Akamai Technologies for providing the space.